-At December 31, 2019 the Organization had current assets that total 1,065,684 and current liabilities of \$24,783, which yields a current ratio of 43:1.
-In addition the Organization's net financial assets available for next year of \$1,364,043 covers over one year of 2019 cash expenses (total expenses less depreciation).
-Management believes both of these liquidity measures show the Organization to have sufficient liquidity for all expected expenses during the upcoming year, given its expectations for similar revenues and expenses.
+At December 31, 2020 the Organization had current assets that total \$1,091,243, and current liabilities of \$31,820, which yields a current ratio of approximately 34:1.
+In addition the Organization's net financial assets available for next year of \$1,091,243 covers over two years of 2020 cash expenses (total expenses less depreciation).
+Management believes both of these liquidity measures show the Organization to have sufficient liquidity for all expected expenses during the upcoming year, given its expectations for similar revenues and expenses, however as discussed in note 6, the Organization has taken advantage of governmental loan programs that were made available to it due to the COVID pandemic of 2020.